-Everyone knows that laundry detergent causes plastic waste as it usually comes in single-use plastic bottles.
+Everyone knows that washing on 30 degrees and drying your clothing naturally is far better for the environment than hot washes and tumble dryers.
+But, did you know that laundry detergent causes plastic waste as it usually comes in single-use plastic bottles?

 This week we look at the environmental impacts of detergent and some easy ways that you can reduce your footprint.